-Rather than website activity, you can use email activity to send targeted email.
+Rather than website activity, you can use email activity to send targeted emails.
 You can send email to people who clicked a specific link in the past.

 For example, let’s say that four months before launching a product, you sent out an email asking people to click the link if they are interested in hearing about the launch (so you don’t bombard the wrong people).
-Then when you’re launching, you send extra updates to the people who clicked that link, and only one update to the people who didn’t.
+Then when you’re launching, you send further updates to the people who clicked that link and only one update to the people who didn’t.

 You could also send an email to people who did or didn’t open your last email, if you’re looking to follow up after a recent blast, based on interest.